-Depending on whom you ask, you’ll get different answers about staying connected at sea.
-But, people tend to be connected to their phones now more than ever.
+Depending on who you ask, you’ll get differing answers about whether you should be staying “connected” at sea.
+Especially since people rely on their phones now more than ever.

-Cruise lines like Carnival and Royal Caribbean now offer a per-day internet package for unlimited internet connect for as little as $5 per day.
+Most, if not all, cruise lines offer a pay-per-day internet package for unlimited wireless connection – some for as little as $5 per day.

 1. Embarkation Day

-When you board the ship and you want to purchase a time package, there’s usually an embarkation wireless package that gives your free minutes for buying on day one.
+When you board the ship you’ll want to purchase a time package.
+There’s usually an embarkation wireless package that gives you free minutes for purchasing on the first day.
 Head to the internet café or look into the daily program when you board.
 Depending on the package you can generally receive 10 to 60 free minutes.

 2. Draft Feature

 Don’t think just because you take a photo that it has to be shared immediately.
-Consider setting up a draft when emailing, Tweeting, Instagram and Facebook.
+Consider setting up a draft when emailing, Tweeting, Instagramming, and Facebooking.

 3. Turn off Data

-Make sure you turn off data when you board the ship.
-If you don’t, you can end up with a $580 dollar cell phone bill — like me.
-If your data-roaming feature isn’t turned off, your phone will automatically try to pull down your messages and emails — ending in a huge bill.
-Keep your data-roaming turned.
+Make sure you turn off your data when you board the ship.
+If you don’t, you can end up with a $580 cell phone bill – like me.
+If your data-roaming feature isn’t turned off, your phone will automatically try to fetch your messages and emails – resulting in a huge bill.
+Keep your data-roaming turned off!

 It’s not a bad idea to keep your phone in airplane mode, just to err on the side of caution.

-But Cellular at Sea isn’t just a money grab because they set up a website called Connect at Sea that actually gives you tips and advice for saving money at sea.
+Cellular at Sea isn’t just a money grab, though.
+They set up a website, called Connect at Sea, that actually gives tips and advice for saving money on your cruise.
 You can find it at ConnectAtSea.com.

-When you get to the pier you’ll typically have a few places to connect to wifi for free.
-Some popular free wifi hotspots in the Caribbean are usually found at cruise terminal or Starbucks locations.
+When you get to the pier, you’ll typically have a few places where you can connect to wi-fi for free.
+Some popular free hotspots in the Caribbean are usually found at cruise terminals or Starbucks locations.
 Also, don’t be afraid to ask a crew member.
-Crew members tend to migrate towards wifi signals.
-It is their lifeline to the outside world.
+Crew members tend to migrate towards wi-fi signals – it is their lifeline to the outside world.

-So if you’re one of those people that can’t stay disconnected – you aren’t alone – know that there are ways to stay connected that won’t cost you an arm and a leg.
+So, if you’re one of those people that can’t stay disconnected, you aren’t alone.
+Know there are ways to stay connected that won’t cost you an arm and a leg.

 Feature photo: Paul D, Flickr